Faculty & Staff.

 Mr. Ruby’s performing arts expertise and love of music help him build natural, cross-curricular connections for his students.
 His infectious curiosity and creativity help children reflect on and understand their relationship to God as their Creator, and explore their uniqueness and gifts as sub-creators.

-• Secondary Math & Science
+• Secondary Prep Math & Science

-Mrs. Garnett leads our high school math and science cohorts.
+Mrs. Garnett leads our upper school math and science cohorts.
 She earned her Bachelor of Science degree in genetics from Iowa State where she attended as a National Merit Scholar, among other honors.
 She has worked as a lab assistant and a teaching assistant for a lab, experiences that bring legitimacy to the courses she teaches at Knox.

 She loves to see students inspired by wonder and awe as they personally connect with the material.
 Having taught in the community and in her home for 15 years, Mrs. Garnett has learned how to help students discover more than just science facts or math figures.
 She recognizes that a firm grasp on the facts sets the course for students to love and engage with the STEM community — of the past and in our world today — for years to come.

-She and her husband, Andrew, have five children, three of whom attend Knox.
+She and her husband, Andrew, have five children, two of whom attend Knox.
 She is a member of Church of the Redeemer where she serves on the vestry.
 She is a gifted researcher and loves to read, study Charlotte Mason, serve the community, and garden.

 • Primary Music